dreamerlzl/ruins/src/about.md

   - [Shirobako/白箱](http://bangumi.tv/subject/110467)
   - [Girls und Panzer del Film/少女与战车剧场版](http://bangumi.tv/subject/72266)

-# How this site is made?
+# How this site is built?
 - I have little knowledge about frontend stack,
 - But I believe you can build a much better one after reading the following blogs!
   - [11ty 101](https://snipcart.com/blog/11ty-tutorial)